Network Segmentation (retrofits)

 Network segmentation is the single most effective way to prevent an initial breach (e.g., a phishing email on the crew IT network) from disabling or seizing control of your critical Operational Technology (OT) systems.

-This guide translates the foundational concept of Zones and Conduits from the IACS UR E26 and IEC 62443 standards into a three-step practical implementation plan for existing vessels seeking to retrofit zones for security compliance.
+This guide translates the foundational concept of Zones and Conduits from IACS UR E26 and IEC 62443 into a practical implementation plan for existing vessels seeking to retrofit zone isolation for security compliance.

 Historically, many ships treated the entire network as one large, flat “trusted” zone.
 Segmentation divides this flat network into smaller, distinct Security Zones based on system criticality and security requirements.